Arctic tern: Description and taxonomy

 The Arctic tern is a medium-sized bird around 33–36 cm from the tip of its beak to the tip of its tail.
 The wingspan is 76–85 cm.
 The weight is 86–127 g.
 The beak is dark red, as are the short legs and webbed feet.
 Like most terns, the Arctic tern has high aspect ratio wings and a tail with a deep fork.

 The adult plumage is grey above, with a black nape and crown and white cheeks.
 The upperwings are pale grey, with the area near the wingtip being translucent.
 The tail is white, and the underparts pale grey.
 Both sexes are similar in appearance.
 The winter plumage is similar, but the crown is whiter and the bills are darker.

 Juveniles differ from adults in their black bill and legs, "scaly" appearing wings, and mantle with dark feather tips, dark carpal wing bar, and short tail streamers.
 During their first summer, juveniles also have a whiter forecrown.

 The species has a variety of calls; the two most common being the alarm call, made when possible predators (such as humans or other mammals) enter the colonies, and the advertising call.

 While the Arctic tern is similar to the common and roseate terns, its colouring, profile, and call are slightly different.
-Compared to the common tern, it has a longer tail and mono-coloured bill, while the main differences from the roseate are its slightly darker colour and longer wings.
+Compared to the common tern, it has a longer tail and uniformly coloured bill, while the main differences from the roseate are its slightly darker colour and longer wings.
 The Arctic tern's call is more nasal and rasping than that of the common, and is easily distinguishable from that of the roseate.

 This bird's closest relatives are a group of South Polar species, the South American (Sterna hirundinacea), Kerguelen (S. virgata), and Antarctic (S. vittata) terns.

-The immature plumages of Arctic tern were originally described as separate species, Sterna portlandica and Sterna pikei.
+The immature plumages of the Arctic tern were originally described as separate species, Sterna portlandica and Sterna pikei.